-- We are all called to make disciples in the Great Commission (men and women) and our children are our first disciples.
+- We are all called (men and women) to make disciples according to the Great Commission (Matthew 28) and our children are our first disciples.

-So step out in faith, and walk in the ways God has put on your heart, and accept how God has provided for you – in your husband being content for you to do what is on your heart – and believe that God will be faithful – as He always is.
+So step out in faith, and walk in the ways God has put on your heart, and believe that God will be faithful – as He always is.

 The 3rd Reason why Dad’s aren’t Doing it:

 So we’ve already talked about that Dad may not be a Christian, or Dad may not be around at optimum times but the third reason Dad may not be teaching his kids about the Christian life is that he doesn’t know how.
 Maybe he wasn’t raised in a Christian family, maybe he was but doesn’t like the way his folks did it, maybe he has just never thought he could.
 Well I believe he can – and I hope you believe your man can too.
 By the way – does he know that you believe in him this way?

 So the heart work to do is to check in with each other.

 - Ask yourself – am I holding back from teaching my kids about Christ and all that he taught because I think my husband should be doing it?
 If your answer is yes, start thinking of ways you can step up (not usurping your husband but either adding to what he is teaching, or picking it up because it is your responsibility as much as his).

 - Ask your husband – If he is teaching your kids from his faith – ask him if there is any way you can help him do this better.